-If you are traveling across New Mexico White Sands National Park is well worth the stop.
-With miles and miles of rolling white sands this is the perfect place for desert photography.
-The park covers over 145,000 acres and contains the worlds largest gypsum dunefield on earth.
+If you’re traveling across New Mexico, White Sands National Park is well worth the stop.
+Miles of rolling white dunes make it one of the more unusual photography locations in the country.
+The park covers more than 145,000 acres and protects the world’s largest gypsum dunefield.

 Previously called White Sands National Monument in December of 2019 White Sands has been officially made a National Park.